Successful Claim Against King’s College Hospitals

 AB remained in the Birthing Centre overnight into 18 November 2018.
 At 03:00 prophylactic benzylpenicillin was commenced, 24 hours after she had begun to leak amniotic fluid.
 Later at 05:00 the decision to augment labour with Syntocinon was made.
 She was still 6cm dilated at this time.

 At 11:40 AB was re-examined.
 Her contractions had become stronger and more frequent since earlier in the morning.
-She had progressed to 9cm dilation at this time, which was significant progress.
+She had progressed to 9cm dilation, which was significant progress.
 There was developing caput and the vertex remained above the ischial spines.
 However, the decision was made to continue with labour and for AB to be re-examined in 2 hours’ time.

 By 13:40 there had been no further progress in terms of cervical dilation.
 However, AB was having strong contractions and this was at a frequency of 4 every 10 minutes.
 There was increasing evidence that the labour was becoming obstructed at this time and there was caput +++.
 However, no review by senior obstetric staff took place and no decision was taken to deliver the baby by emergency caesarean section at this time.